 Collaboration is at the core of what we do at ONCAT.

-In addition to our member institutions—all 45 of Ontario’s public colleges and universities—we work with various postsecondary stakeholders.
+In addition to our member institutions—Ontario’s public colleges, universities, and Indigenous Institutes —we work with various postsecondary stakeholders.

 Our Partners Include: